AlgoTradingHub/theplatform-book/source/verbs/casts/repr.md

 # Dyadic representation $

-Interprets a string as a data value.
+Interprets a string as a data vаlue.

 **Syntax:** ```x$y; $[x;y]```